enesctnn/spotify-profile-app/README.md

 - User authentication with Spotify.
 - Display user's profile information.
 - View user's top tracks and artists.
-- View detailed track or playlist analysis with bar graphs and radar graphs.
+- View detailed track and playlist analysis with bar graphs and radar graphs.
-- Get recommendations by playlist tracks.
-- Create new playlist from recommended tracks.
+- View the details in your playlists and see the analysis.
+- Discover New Tracks: Users can now click the "Get Recommendations" button on any playlist detail page to receive up to 20 recommended tracks based on the current playlist's style and mood.
+- Save to Spotify: Found a set of recommendations you love?
+Simply click "Save on Spotify", and we'll create a public playlist on your Spotify profile named "Recommended Songs Based On (Playlist Name)", with the current date as a description.
 - Responsive design for various screen sizes.

 ## Technologies Used